syncfusion-content/uwp-docs/uwp/Map/How-To.md

 ---
 layout: post
 title: Customizations in Syncfusion SfMaps
-description: Customizations in SfMaps
+description: Learn how to convert geographic coordinates to pixel positions and pixel points to latitude and longitude values in the Syncfusion UWP Map control.
 platform: uwp
 control: SfMaps
 documentation: ug
 ---

-# How to
+# How to convert coordinates in UWP Map

 ## Transform latitude and longitude value to pixel value and vice-versa